dev-cafe/branching-model/index.md

 ## Goals

-- Separate development towards major, minor, or patch release.
+- Separate development lines towards major, minor, or patch release.
 - Communicate to contributors the meaning and effect of each branch.
-- Communicate to maintainers the release visibility intent of each patch.
+- Communicate to maintainers the release visibility intent for each patch.
 - Make it clear and simple to decide both for contributors and maintainers whether patches affect the next major, minor, or patch version.

-## Why not just using [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)?
+## Why not just using "[A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/)"?

 - In the [Vincent Driessen model](http://nvie.com/posts/a-successful-git-branching-model/)
-  every commit on master is a new release by definition but publishing patches to past releases leads to release commits which are not on master.
+  every commit on the `master` branch is a new release by definition but publishing patches to past releases leads to release commits which are not on the `master` branch.
 - The [Vincent Driessen model](http://nvie.com/posts/a-successful-git-branching-model/) model
   offers no protocol for discriminating feature pull requests (PRs) based on their target major or minor version.
 For maintainers it may therefore be